College of Business

 Delivery of enhanced customer and economic value through synchronized management of the flow of physical goods and associated information from sourcing through consumption.
 Examines the management of those activities that facilitate the movement, control and direction of goods and services to create time, place, form and ownership utilities in the global market.
 Topics include transportation, warehousing, information systems, sourcing, strategic alliances, modeling, purchasing and international operations.

 MKTG 186.
-Advanced Operations Planning and Control.
+Sustainable Supply Chain.
 3 Units

 MKTG 188.
-Supply Chain Modeling and Analysis.
+Supply Chain Analytics.
 3 Units

 MKTG 190.
 Multinational Marketing.
 3 Units